Answering your questions about smart meters

 2 The organization now includes the National Radiological Protection Board in the U.K. that formerly had responsibility for providing information and recommendations about radiofrequency fields and electromagnetic fields at other frequencies, as well as ionizing radiation sources.

-How will a smart meter help me save money on my electricity bill?
+How will a smart meter help me manage my electricity use?

 - Recent research clearly demonstrates that information about energy usage, conservation, and energy efficiency helps consumers reduce their electricity use.
 The information available through smart meter technology could encourage some consumers to manage their energy use differently.
 In addition, smart meter technology will reduce operational costs for CMP and the company will be able to provide better customer service at lower costs for all consumers.
 Back to TOP

 How do I access information regarding my electrical usage on line?

 - Energy Manager, which gives you access to usage information on-line, is limited to customers in areas where we have completed all smart meter installations and testing.
 It will be coming to you soon.
 Back to TOP

 Will there be different pricing plans for customers who want to manage their energy use to lower-priced, “off-peak” periods?

 - The Maine Public Utilities Commission introduced an Optional TOU Supply Price in December 2012.
 For more information, please visit http://www.maine.gov/mpuc/electricity/standard_offer_rates/current_sorates_cmp_tou.shtmlt